PudgyElderGod/Herd-Immunity-Simulation/ReadMe.md

 *Found a bug or a problem?
 Contact the course instructors or teaching assistants!*

-The template code was written in a cottage on the coast of Ireland with spotty power during the strongest hurricane Ireland has seen in 61 years, \[Editor's note: this is 100% true\] so... **there are probably some bugs in the template code**.
-If you think something doesn't make sense, double check with your classmates and/or the instructor.
-If you feel the need to modify the template code to make it work another way, that's totally fine!
-The template code is there to help you, but it isn't a requirement that you use all of it.

 ## Project Completion

 For this project to be considered complete, you need to add your repo link to the course tracker.
 Please do not change the random seed set in the Simulation class!
 It is currently set to 42, and we will use this to double check that your simulation works and spits out the expected results.